 The Office of Foreign Assets Control (OFAC) is in charge of enforcing economic and trade sanctions.
 They have the authority to monitor and freeze transactions and funds of individuals or operations if they are found to be in violation of domestic policy, or on a watchlist promulgated by the agency.
 This authority extends to cryptocurrency transactions as well.

-Additionally, OFAC has begun adding individual wallet addresses to their blacklist if they are found to be in connection with illegal activity or tied to people of interest.
+Additionally, OFAC adds individual wallet addresses to their blacklist if they are found to be in connection with illegal activity or tied to people of interest.
 To say that conducting business with those on the list is going to be bad for business is an understatement; in this case, it is absolutely critical to avoid.

-OFAC will issue civil penalties, steep fines, and other enforcement actions on you if you are found to be conducting business with anyone on its list.
-This is why it is strongly urged to practice proper KYC and check customer names against the OFAC list regularly (read: every transaction).
+OFAC will issue civil penalties, steep fines, and other enforcement actions on you if you are found to be conducting business with anyone on its list (and in case there is any doubt as to the agency’s seriousness here, look to the recent settlement with BitGo, which was fined $98,830 for 183 violations of sanctions programs).

 Key Takeaways for Crypto MSBs